Slayaway Camp: Reception

 Slayaway Camp received "generally favorable" reviews according to review aggregation website Metacritic.

 The gameplay received both positive and negative reviews.
-James Cunningham of Hardcore Gamer described the game and level design as clever, and Carter Dotson of Touch Arcade complimented the game's introduction and composition of its puzzle elements.
-Campbell Bird of 148Apps called the puzzle design "solid", but felt that the game did not stand out apart from its theming.
-In contrast, Simon Fitzgerald of Push Square commented that the gameplay could be repetitive, and CG Magazines Helena Shlapak called the game "little long and monotonous", though Nintendo Lifes Richard Atkinson said that "Just when we thought the title is getting repetitive, it throws in another element for us to cater for and made us step back and rethink".
+James Cunningham of Hardcore Gamer described it and level design as clever, and Carter Dotson of Touch Arcade complimented its introduction and composition of its puzzle elements.
+Campbell Bird of 148Apps called the puzzle design "solid", but felt that it did not stand out apart from its theming.
+In contrast, Simon Fitzgerald of Push Square commented that the gameplay could be repetitive, and CG Magazines Helena Shlapak called Slayaway Camp "little long and monotonous", though Nintendo Lifes Richard Atkinson said that "Just when we thought the title is getting repetitive, it throws in another element for us to cater for and made us step back and rethink".
 Writing for Multiplayer.it, Tommaso Pugliese criticized the quick-time events included at the end of each level.
 The quantity of levels and collectibles was positively received by multiple reviewers, including Pugliese, Dotson, and Olivia Falk of Cubed3.

 Reviewers praised the theming, art, and animations of Slayaway Camp.
 Atkinson described the death sequences as entertaining and fun to watch, and praised the theming and references to specific films.
-Shlapak praised the game for its evocation of nostalgia, describing it as using this effect "exceptionally well".
+Shlapak praised Slayaway Camp for its evocation of nostalgia, describing it as using this effect "exceptionally well".
 The juxtaposition of the horror game theming and puzzle game gameplay drew specific praise multiple reviewers, including Dotson of Touch Arcade and Christian Donlan of Eurogamer, and Rock Paper Shotguns Adam Smith described it as "brilliant" despite not usually understanding the appeal of puzzle games.

-Some reviewers criticized the game's controls.
+Some reviewers criticized Slayaway Camp's controls.
 Cunningham commented that the controller support was poor, Nintendojos Andy Hoover criticized a "lack of consistency" in the touchscreen controls, and Atkinson found the console port's directional pad support to be superior to the mobile version's touch controls.
 Slayaway Camp was named as one of the top three entries at the 2017 Google Play Indie Games Festival.